dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 ### Input

 The following fields are updateable.
-You can pass zero of any of them.
+You can pass zero or any of them.

 Name | Type | Description
 -----|------|------------